 Reissuing a Lost or Expired Report

-If your Dubai Accident Report is lost or expired (valid for 90 days), you can request a reissue:
+If your Dubai Accident Report is lost or expired (valid for 90 days), you can request a reissue of the car accident Police report online in Dubai:

 Note: Reports older than 90 days cannot be reissued; file a new report instead.